sedexch/sedexch.github.io/docs/v5/index.md

-## What are sedex and sedex-client

-[**sedex**](http://www.sedex.ch) stands for *secure data exchange* and is a service of the [Swiss Federal Statistical Office (FSO)](https://www.bfs.admin.ch/bfs/en/home.html).

-At its core, the platform is a *message-oriented middleware* designed for secure asynchronous data exchange between business applications of different organizational units.
-In specific cases, synchronous data exchange (web services) also takes place.
-The sedex platform is highly available (24/7).

-The **sedex-client** is a software which is installed at the business applications and offers the interface between the business applications and the remote sedex server and message hub.

 ## Introduction

 In order to successfully operate the sedex-client as a Docker container, you should first understand the following concepts.

 ### Permanent Data Storage ("sedex-data")
 The sedex-client must be able to store certain data permanently.
 All this data must survive a restart of the Docker container:

 - configuration
 - sedex messages
 - messaging state